Address: Sheffield bottom lock Picnic Park car park, Swingbridge, Off Hanger Road, Theale, RG7 4AJ View on Google map

 Toilets: None on site

-Garston Lock is one of two remaining turf sided locks built by engineer, John Hore, the other being Monkey Marsh at Thatcham, and both are scheduled ancient monuments.
-On the Kennet River end of the the Kennet & Avon Canal, why not cycle to Garston Lock and find out what's special about it!
+Garston Lock is one of two remaining turf sided locks built by engineer, John Hore.
+The other being Monkey Marsh at Thatcham.
+Both are scheduled ancient monuments.
+Sitting on the Kennet River end of the the Kennet & Avon Canal, why not cycle to Garston Lock and find out what's special about it?

-Sheffield Bottom Lock is the next lock west along the towpath and it's there you'll find a picnic park.
-And both these locks sit within a set of ponds and reservoirs that are part of the Theale Nature Reserve.
+Sheffield Bottom Lock is the next lock west along the towpath and it's there you'll find a picnic area.
+Both these locks sit within a set of ponds and reservoirs that are part of the Theale Nature Reserve.

 There is a picnic area along side Sheffield Lock